 Unlimited hosting vs reseller – Choosing the right hosting plan

-This article is primarily aimed at people looking after several websites for customers and are unsure whether to:
+This article is primarily aimed at people looking after several websites and are unsure whether to:

 - run multiple websites from a single cPanel hosting account, or

 - run multiple single cPanel hosting accounts, or

 - buy a reseller plan and control multiple cPanel accounts

 It’s important to understand the differences between these options.

 Unlimited website cloud & business hosting (Ruby & Sapphire, Diamond & Tanzanite)

 The idea behind unlimited website hosting is to provide a cPanel account with very few restrictions so you can run your websites and email without having to worry about running out of mailboxes, databases, number of domains etc.

 Essentially it’s an all you can eat buffet – but like any sensible restaurateur, we do limit the size of your plate!
 In hosting terms, the size of your plate means memory, CPU power and I/O capacity (the ability to read and write data from and to the server’s disks).

 These limitations shouldn’t come as a surprise - in fact, you’ll find most reputable hosting providers apply them, because they protect other users should your account be abused.